FileVault: Issues

 Several shortcomings were identified in legacy FileVault.
 Its security can be broken by cracking either 1024-bit RSA or 3DES-EDE.

 Legacy FileVault used the CBC mode of operation (see disk encryption theory); FileVault 2 uses stronger XTS-AES mode.
 Another issue is storage of keys in the macOS "safe sleep" mode.
 A study published in 2008 found data remanence in dynamic random-access memory (DRAM), with data retention of seconds to minutes at room temperature and much longer times when memory chips were cooled to low temperature.
 The study authors were able to use a cold boot attack to recover cryptographic keys for several popular disk encryption systems, including FileVault, by taking advantage of redundancy in the way keys are stored after they have been expanded for efficient use, such as in key scheduling.
 The authors recommend that computers be powered down, rather than be left in a "sleep" state, when not in physical control by the owner.

 Early versions of FileVault automatically stored the user's passphrase in the system keychain, requiring the user to notice and manually disable this security hole.

 In 2006, following a talk at the 23rd Chaos Communication Congress titled Unlocking FileVault: An Analysis of Apple's Encrypted Disk Storage System, Jacob Appelbaum & Ralf-Philipp Weinmann released VileFault which decrypts encrypted Mac OS X disk image files.

 A free space wipe using Disk Utility left a large portion of previously deleted file remnants intact.
 Similarly, FileVault compact operations only wiped small parts of previously deleted data.

 FileVault 2

 Security

-FileVault uses the user's login password as the encryption pass phrase.
+FileVault uses the user's login password as the encryption passphrase.
 It uses the XTS-AES mode of AES with 128 bit blocks and a 256 bit key to encrypt the disk, as recommended by NIST.
 Only unlock-enabled users can start or unlock the drive.
 Once unlocked, other users may also use the computer until it is shut down.

 Performance

-The I/O performance penalty for using FileVault 2 was found to be in the order of around 3% when using CPUs with the AES instruction set, such as the Intel Core i, and OS X 10.10.3.
+The I/O performance penalty for using FileVault 2 was found to be in the order of around 3% when using CPUs with the AES instruction set, such as the Intel Core i, and OS X 10.10.3 Yosemite.
 Performance deterioration will be larger for CPUs without this instruction set, such as older Core CPUs.